laemD8/Arbitrum-Solidity-Dapp/README.md

 3. Visit the [Arbitrum Quickstart Guide](https://docs.arbitrum.io/for-devs/quickstart-solidity-hardhat#deploy-the-smart-contract-to-the-arbitrum-sepolia-testnet) interface and paste your contract address into the provided field.

 - [ ] **Click on "Get cupcake!".
 This action will prompt you to sign a transaction using Metamask, allowing you to receive a cupcake from the deployed smart contract** 😆🧁

+### Deploy the smart contract to Arbitrum One Mainnet
+Now that we’ve verified that our smart contract works on Arbitrum’s Sepolia testnet, we’re ready to deploy it to Arbitrum One Mainnet.
+This follows the same process as deploying to Arbitrum’s Sepolia testnet, **except that we’ll need to pay a transaction fee in real $ETH instead of $ASPL.**

+> [!IMPORTANT]
+> Expect to encounter varying $ETH gas fees during this step — the [Gas and fees section](https://docs.arbitrum.io/arbos/gas) contains further information about how gas fees are determined for Arbitrum transactions.

+1. Specify the private key of the one-time-use deployment account that you’ll use to deploy your smart contract (and pay the transaction fee).
+     ```
+     hardhat.config.js
+     // ...
+     const ARBITRUM_MAINNET_TEMPORARY_PRIVATE_KEY = ''; // <- this should not begin with "0x"
+     // ...
+     accounts: [ARBITRUM_MAINNET_TEMPORARY_PRIVATE_KEY]; // <- uncomment this line
+     // ...
+     // ...
+     ```
+2. Deposit some $ETH into the wallet corresponding to the private key added to `hardhat.config.js`
+3. Run the following command to deploy your smart contract to Arbitrum One Mainnet: `yarn hardhat run scripts/deploy.js --network arbitrumOne`

+> [!NOTE]
+> You should see the following output: Cupcake vending machine deployed to `0xff825139321bd8fB8b720BfFC5b9EfDB7d6e9AB3`

+4. Visit [Arbiscan Explorer](https://arbiscan.io/address/0x...B3), replacing the `0x...B3` part of the URL with the full address of your deployed smart contract.
+5. Select Arbitrum One from Metamask’s dropdown, paste your contract address into the [VendingMachine](https://docs.arbitrum.io/for-devs/quickstart-solidity-hardhat#deploy-the-smart-contract-to-arbitrum-one-mainnet), and click “Get cupcake!”.

+- [x] **Now you should receive a prompt to sign a transaction, granting you an immutable cupcake** 🧁🫶

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.